tartley/tartley.github.io/posts/minerva-metastasis.md

 the normal stock-in-trade of the mod scene, introducing no new enemies, no new weapons, no new assets such as bitmaps or sound effects.
-Instead, it envelops the player in an enthralling atmospheric experience, with a compelling backstory and superb player motivation, using a sublime combination of architecture, geometric composition, intensely creative injected textual fragments and well-considered use of music.
+Instead, it envelops the player in an enthralling atmospheric experience, with a compelling back-story and superb player motivation, using a sublime combination of architecture, geometric composition, intensely creative injected textual fragments and well-considered use of music.
 This is backed up by the superbly crafted accompanying